Kanyakumari Travel Guide – Places to Visit, Itinerary & Tips

 A must-visit if you love heritage and history.

-Foods to Try in Kanyakumari
+What to Eat in Kanyakumari

 Kanyakumari’s food is simple, coastal, and full of flavour.
 What I loved the most was how fresh everything tasted — from the seafood to the fruits you find near the beach.
 Here’s what I tried and what you shouldn’t miss.

-1. Fresh Coconut Water – The first thing I had after getting down from the bus was coconut water.
+Fresh Coconut Water – The first thing I had after getting down from the bus was coconut water.

 It tastes different in coastal areas — sweeter, lighter, and more refreshing.